Vice President for Development and Alumni Relations

 Senior Associate Vice President for Development and Alumni Relations

-David oversees the fundraising activity for all 10 GW schools, including law and medicine, and a number of units.
+David oversees all fundraising for the university, other than principal gifts.
 He joined the George Washington University in August 2014.

 Most recently, David served as the associate dean for advancement for the School of Medicine at the University of North Carolina at Chapel Hill, and as president of The Medical Foundation of North Carolina.